 The weather in this part of the world, and particularly out on the point, can be unpredictable and can change quickly.
 Please be prepared for this if visiting the site.
 To help, please check out the current weather conditions from the Sheringham Weather Station.

 Visiting the Lighthouse

 The Lighthouse Site is open to the public daily.
-The winter hours are 9:00 a.m. to 4:00 p.m.
+Current hours are 9:00 a.m. to 5:00 p.m.
 At this time, access inside the Lighthouse Structure is not permitted.

 Please enjoy your visit to the Sheringham Point Lighthouse.
 You are welcome to walk around the grounds, but please stay away from cliff edges and other hazards, and do not climb on the railings.
 Visitors are cautioned that the exposed site can be treacherous in poor weather – high winds and rogue waves can be dangerous.